If you're having problems with the audio or video of your upload, try these troubleshooting steps to solve the issue.

 - HDR videos: Learn more

 If colors still aren’t rendering correctly, it may be due to your browser or device.
 To isolate the problem, test your original video and your YouTube upload on other browsers.

 Make sure the durations of your audio and video tracks are the same.
 If your audio track is shorter or longer than your video, your audio and video may not sync correctly.

 To edit your audio and video tracks, use a video editing software before uploading your content to YouTube.

 Audio plays on a computer but not on a mobile device

 Editing your video's settings can solve common audio and video issues.
-Follow these steps to review and change your video's settings.
+To review and change your video's settings:

 Open the video in a video editing program

 To open your raw video, use a video editing program on a computer.
 If you recorded your video on a mobile device, you can open the video using a mobile editing app.